 Separating the Men from the Boys, Knuth Style

-When I set out developing my own language I had a few milestones I had in mind.
-One goal I've had for quite some time, was to be able to pass Knuth's "Man or Boy test".
-I'm happy to say, that as of this afternoon, Owlscript can successfully execute knuths test program, arriving at the correct output!
-Well, the first 15 values at least, then it runs out of stack space - but thats to be expected.
+When I set out to develop my own language, there were a several "milestones" I had set for myself along the way.
+Goals I could tick off to gauge my progress.
+One such goal I've been working towards for some time was to be able to pass Knuth's "Man or Boy test".
+I'm happy to say, that as of this afternoon, Owlscript can successfully execute (an owlscript implementation of) knuths test program, arriving at the correct output.
+The first 15 values at least, then it runs out of stack space - but thats to be expected.

 To mark the occasion I figured I would write a post about some of the difficulties faced in getting my interpreter to properly run the test, and how I addressed them.
 But first, here is the code for Knuths man or boy test implemented in owlscript: